Current Travel Advice for Customers. Click here

 Get a dress made in Hoi An, Vietnam

 A tour of Vietnam isn’t complete without a stop at this beautiful and historical Vietnamese town on the coastal route down from Hanoi.
 Built over a river, Hoi An is magical at night when hundreds of coloured Vietnamese lanterns hang from every lamp post and bridge.
 Famed as a town of tailors, many travellers stop to have their individual measurements taken for a silk dress or a suit.
 The tailors work all night and your garments will be ready for collection within two days leaving you with a stunning piece of clothing to remember this unique place.

-8. Cruise through Ha Long Bay on a traditional junk, Vietnam
+Cruise through Halong Bay on a traditional junk, Vietnam

 Rarely on the map for the time-pushed budget traveller, a trip to Kratie, north of Siem Reap, is a glimpse into rural Cambodian life and a chance to see some of the rarest freshwater dolphins in the world.
 A tiny boat company will take you out to the swirling remote parts of the Mekong, down river from the town, and as you relax on the heat of the tiny deck and gaze at the hypnotic river you will soon see the noses and fins of these beautiful and timid creatures.
 A unique and rarely experienced diversion off the Southeast Asia trail of wonders and a few days well spent.